certik/hermes2d/doc/src/tutorial.rst

     nls.set_pss(1, &pss);

-In this example, we set the initial guess for the Newton's iteration to be
+In this example, we set the initial guess for the Newton's iteration to be a constant function:
-zero:

 ::

-    // set zero function as the initial condition u_prev.set_zero(&mesh);
+    // use a constant function as the initial guess u_prev.set_const(&mesh, 3.0);
     nls.set_ic(&u_prev, &u_prev);

-A more advanced example showing how to define a nonzero initial guess for the Newton's method and how to deal with nonzero Dirichlet boundary conditions will follow.
+A more advanced example showing how to define a general initial guess and how to deal with nonzero Dirichlet boundary conditions will follow.
 The Newton's loop is very simple,

 ::